jordanamao/ReactTraining/README.md

 # ReactTraining
-This repository contains a six week training on React
+This repository contains a seven week training on React